Hurricane Beryl: Travel advice as ‘life-threatening’ winds forecast

 What are the effects so far?

-The worst damage appears to be in the small islands of Carriacou and Petite Martinique.
+The worst damage appears to be in the small islands of Carriacou and Petite Martinique, which are part of Grenada.
+Carriacou was left “flattened” with more than 98 per cent of the buildings, including the main health facility and airport, damaged.

-A spokesperson for the Grenada Tourism Authority said: “The island of Grenada has thankfully largely escaped the effects of Hurricane Beryl, and the Maurice Bishop International Airport reopened this morning.

-“The major airlines have already announced the return of their scheduled flights and hotels have also reported that they are fully operational.
+“We have to rebuild from the ground up,” said Grenada’s prime minister, Dickon Mitchell, after visiting the islands of Carriacou and Petite Martinique.

+Two of the three deaths in Grenada were recorded on Carriacou.
+“The possibility there may be more fatalities remains a grim reality as movement is still highly restricted,” Mr Mitchell said.

 What is the outlook?

-“As the centre of Beryl moves closer to the island, expect heavy rainfall to begin affecting the island early on Wednesday.

-This would later be accompanied by possible hurricane force winds across the island, and dangerous storm surges, and battering waves along coastal areas of mainly southern parishes.”
+The government in the Cayman Islands warned on Wednesday night: “The hurricane is exhibiting maximum sustained winds of 130 mph and is moving west northwest at a speed of 21 mph.

+“Residents are advised to remain indoors and adhere to stay-in-place guidance until the storm has passed and the government issues all-clear notice.

-The Cayman Islands is on “Hurricane Watch”, meaning hurricane-force winds, heavy rainfall, and dangerous storm surges are possible within the next 48 hours, and the government warns: “Avoid non-essential travel and stay indoors once the hurricane conditions begin to manifest.”
-Shelters are available if necessary.
+“Avoid non-essential travel and stay indoors once the hurricane conditions begin to manifest.

+“Even if Hurricane Beryl does not make direct landfall to our islands, we can still experience significant impacts from storm surge.

+“Storm surge is a dangerous rise in sea level caused by a hurricane’s strong winds pushing water towards the shore.
+This can lead to severe flooding, extensive property damage, and life-threatening conditions.

 Hotels have plans for keeping guests safe, and their instructions should be followed.